-This article was published on January 30, 2020 and updated February 18, 2020.
-We will continue to update this article as information becomes available from health authorities.
+This article was published on January 30, 2020 and updated March 13, 2020.

 You’ve been hearing about coronavirus in the news.
 Here’s what you need to know.